MrHedmad/kerblam/docs/src/tutorial/intro_data.md

 between categories: the `Total` data size, how much data can be removed with `kerblam data clean` or `kerblam data pack`, and how many files are specified to be downloaded but are not yet present locally.

-You can manipulate your data with `kerblam data` in several ways.
-In the following sections we explain every one of these ways.